smcmahon/Products.salesforcebaseconnector/Products/salesforcebaseconnector/README.txt

  * Restart Zope.

+ * Install or activate the "SalesForce Base Connector" add-on using the plone control panel, portal_setup in or portal_quickinstaller in the ZMI

- * In ZMI, add Salesforce Base Connector to root of site, then set username and password.
+ * In the ZMI, set the username and password in the ``portal_salesforcebaseconnector`` tool.
 The credentials will be tested for validity before being stored.

 Traditional Zope Product
 ------------------------